 In the past, Stoke Newington used to be one of the bad areas in London, where you wouldn't spend your free time.
 But after the nineties, when all the restaurants, boutiques and delis started popping up, living in Stoke Newington became prefered over other areas in North London.
 Stokie (the informal name for Stoke Newington) is generally recognized as the N16 postcode area, although N16 also includes Stamford Hill and Shacklewell).

 Stoke Newington is part of the Hackney borough with neighbouring area Dalston to the south, Finsbury Park and Newington Green to the west, Stamford Hill to the North, and Upper Clapton to the east.
 One of the main areas for shops, bars and restaurants are located on Church Street.
 A farmers' market (open every Saturday morning) is located on Stoke Newington High Street, along with cheaper bars, pubs and a series of Turkish restaurants.

 Overall - if you are thinking about hiring a removals service to move to Stoke Newington - you didn't make a bad choice.

-Although Stoke Newington undergone major gentrification in the 90's, it's still one of the most multicultural areas in London with just above 40% Brits living there.
+Although Stoke Newington underwent major gentrification in the '90s, it's still one of the most multicultural areas in London, with just above 40% Brits living there.
 Some of the biggest immigrant communities are the Irish, Turkish, Asian, Afro-Caribbean and Jewish.
 New communities also emerge with the time, as Polish and Somali's.

 With its own Literary Festival, held in June, Stoke Newington is a great place to catch up with the mix of cultures in the area.

-If you're worrying is Stoke Newington safe, you can rest assured that it is.
+If you're worrying if Stoke Newington is safe, you can rest assured that it is.